Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 This will allow you to submit important information, such as your COVID-19 vaccination status, contact details for when you are in Canada, and other relevant travel information.

-What Happens if my eTA Application is Rejected?
+What Happens if My eTA Application is Rejected for Canada?

 If you have applied for an eTA and it has been rejected, you will not be able to travel to Canada.